fausecteam/ctf-gameserver/doc/source/setup.rst

 .. note::

-   setup.py does not install ``countrynames.txt`` as well as the external javascript dependencies.
+   setup.py does not install the external javascript dependencies.
 The files needs to be downloaded.
 Please refer to ``web/Makefile`` in the source tree for details.

 Submission and Controller
 -------------------------